 Lee's new book, Directing Actors: A Practical Aesthetics Approach is now in print.
 To order:

-Lee was chosen as a core faculty member for the EEI Creative Arts program, a partnership between EEI and the United Arab Emirates-based MBC TV Network.
-So far he has taught acting to over 150 Saudi Arabian students via live synchronous Zoom classes.
+Lee is currently head of the acting program at EEI Creative Arts School, a partnership between EEI and the United Arab Emirates-based MBC TV Network.
+So far he has taught acting to over 300 Saudi Arabian students via live synchronous Zoom classes.

 For over 30 years, Lee has held an international reputation as an acting teacher, coach, writer, film producer, and director.